Octavio Medellín: Career

-Many institutions and museums used his sculptures throughout the years, like the Dallas Museum of Arts, the Witte Museum in San Antonio, and the Museum of Modern Art in New York.
-It was not until 1989 when Medellín's family and himself donated most of his art pieces to the Southern Methodist University, where they currently stay at the Bywaters Special Collections.
-After having directed his own school and donated his works to multiple institutions, he would shortly pass away in 1999.
+Many institutions and museums have exhibited his sculptures, including the Museum of Modern Art in New York, the Dallas Museum of Arts, and the Witte Museum in San Antonio.
+In 1989, Medellín and his family donated much of his art and archives to the Southern Methodist University, where they are housed at the Bywaters Special Collections.
+After donating his works to multiple institutions, he died in 1999.